 How much does it cost to design and build a Passive House in NZ?

 In New Zealand, Passive House certified homes are currently seen as the realm of the wealthy – only applicable to one-off houses with big budgets.
-And, with New Zealand already one of the most expensive countries in the world in which to build, the thought of paying an added premium can be daunting to say the least.
+And with New Zealand already one of the most expensive countries in the world in which to build, the thought of paying an added premium can be daunting to say the least.

 But the thinking is certainly changing.
 In other parts of the world the cost of building a Passive House is almost the same as a standard house, and there are even Passive House Certified social housing developments.
-In New Zealand, the more Passive House certified buildings that are built, the more the prices will come down and the more attainable having a warm, healthy home will become for kiwis.
+In New Zealand, the more Passive House certified buildings that are built, the more prices will come down and the more attainable having a warm, healthy home will become for Kiwis.
 And in fact it’s already happening, with the first Passive House certified multi-unit housing development currently being built in Dunedin.

-There is also the additional value of a Passive House vs standard building – with the former being more robust, healthier and definitely never mouldy.
+There is also the additional value of a Passive House vs a standard building – with the former being more robust, healthier and definitely never mouldy.
 Auckland Council has recently agreed to recognise buildings built to Passive House standard on LIM reports, and banks such as ANZ are starting to offer lower rates on mortgages for Passive Houses.

-Tips for keeping Passive House costs down.
+Tips for keeping Passive House costs down

 1. Bigger isn’t always better